amm965/flutter_onscreen_logger/README.md

 ## Usage

-You can use the on-screen logger to log your own custom message through out your project
+You can use the on-screen logger to log your own custom message through out your project.

    ```dart
    OnscreenLogger.log(